Bharathymurugan/M4/README.md

 # EX-18-STRING-LOWERCASE-CONVERSION
 ## AIM
-Write a C Program to convert the given string into lowercase.
+To find the length of the string 'CARROT'

+OUTPUT:

+Length of Str is 6

 ## ALGORITHM
 1. Start the program.